StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/bountyprocess.md

 # Contributing to the SDF to receive bounties

 Bounties are offered for performing certain tasks for the SDF.
 These are awards in the form of the Stratis cryptocurrency.
-The STRAT coins received for completing the bounties can be exchanged for other crypto currencies at various cryptocurrency exchanges.
-See [here](https://coinmarketcap.com/currencies/stratis/#markets) for a list of websites that participate in the exchange of STRAT coins for other cryptocurrencies.

 ## Bounty information request

 Asking for clarification on what is needed to complete the bounty is a good idea.
 You can contact the SDF directly [here](/#contact_sdf) to request clarification for what is needed to complete any given bounty successfully.
-This may help prevent you from starting a bounty that someone else is already working on.
+This also helps prevent you from starting a bounty that someone else is already working on.

 ## Bounty approval process